www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

   where players learn to retrieve life points by using skills, that are acquired in school.
 * [ ] Consider creating music via programming: https://sonic-pi.net
+* [ ] Consider expanding the rater API in such a way, that the rater not only retrieves the metadata of the incoming lines, but also a dedicated table containing the underlying lines of the solution, so that the program code for the rater gets simpler.
+  Currently, complex raters are too hard to implement.
+  Also, consider an alternative constraint implementation, in order to avoid giving lookups to raters, which complicates things even further.
+  There may be a task for this already.